laszkiewiczp/gesture-recognition/README.md

 # Gesture recognition for LILYGO TTGO T-Watch

 This repo contains scripts for generating data, calculating features, finding the best SVM model, and using the gesture recognition algorithm with LILYGO TTGO T-Watch.
-Data collected while working on the project has also been inlcuded.
+Data collected while working on the project has also been included.

 This project was used for the preparation of the Wearables app (https://github.com/lukawitek000/wearables-mobile-app) for the European Project Semester 2021 at the Universitat Politècnica de València.